fermitools/kcron/README.md

 Optional Runtime Requirements:

 * libcap - for use of system capibilities rather than suid
+* libseccomp - for dropping any unused system calls
 * systemtap - for tracing the capibilty calls within the kernel

 ## Build Requirements: